oracle-livelabs/oml/oml-fun-on-adb/omlr/omlr.md

 	The output is similar to the following:
 	![First few rows of DEMO2 are displayed.](images/rows-demo2.png)

 3. In this example, you are splitting the DEMO2 data with 60 percent of the records for the TRAIN data set and 40 percent for the TEST data set.
-The sample() method gives a simple random sample of elements.
-Here, the sample() method produces the sampled set of indices to identify the records for the training data set within the variable index.
-Use the setdiff() method to create the test data set as the complement of the training data set.
+The `sample` method gives a simple random sample of elements.
+Here, the `sample` method produces the sampled set of indices to identify the records for the training data set within the variable index.
+Use the `setdiff` method to create the test data set as the complement of the training data set.

 	> **_NOTE:_**  In OML4R, instead of pulling the data from the database and then sampling, you can sample directly in the database and then pull only those records that are part of the sample.
-By sampling in the database, you minimize data movement and you can work with larger data sets.
-Note that it is the ordering framework integer row indexing in the transparency layer that enables this capability.
+By sampling in the database, you minimize data `movement` and you can work with larger data sets.
+Note that the ordering framework integer row indexing in the transparency layer that enables this capability.

 	```r
 	<copy>